Menu

 Log in

-Visit 7 gardens city wide. $10 per adult, children under 12 are free.
+$10 per adult, children 10 & under are free.

-Gardens are open 9am - 4 pm rain or shine.
+Gardens are open 9am-4 pm rain or shine.

 These home gardens reveal a variety of backyard spaces with patios, garden paths, garden features, perennial beds, water gardens, pollinator gardens and bountiful vegetable spaces.
 Shade or sun - inspiration abounds, all with the addition of a few native plantings and other alternative spaces.